 · Is this coming from the person I want to be?

 · Will this cause — or set the stage for — any unwanted outcomes?

 Once you’re pretty sure your remarks don’t fall afoul of these basic standards, just take another second and check again.
-A few mistakes may still get through these filters, but far fewer than if you don’t consider and then reconsider your words and deeds.
+A few mistakes may still get through these filters, but far fewer than if you don’t consider and then reconsider your words.